Thursday, December 4, 2025

 More information about upcoming sessions will be shared soon.

-David S. Williams, Ph.D., and Nia Booth present a session at the Association of Medical Education Learning Specialists Conference.
+David S. Williams, Ph.D., MPA, and Nia Booth present a session at the Association of Medical Education Learning Specialists Conference.

-David S. Williams, Ph.D., assistant dean for institutional and academic success in the Office of Accreditation and Planning, and third-year medical student Nia Booth represented the Whiddon College of Medicine at the 2025 Association of Medical Education Learning Specialists (AMELS) Conference, held Nov.
+David S. Williams, Ph.D., MPA, assistant dean for institutional and academic success in the Office of Accreditation and Planning, and third-year medical student Nia Booth represented the Whiddon College of Medicine at the 2025 Association of Medical Education Learning Specialists (MELS) Conference, held Nov.
 5–7 in San Antonio, Texas.
 Together, they presented a research session titled “Learning How to Learn: Medical Students’ Evolving Language and Reflections After a Pre-Matriculation Course.”

 This presentation built upon earlier findings shared by Williams at the 2023 MELS Conference, extending the Whiddon College of Medicine’s multi-year examination of how medical students develop metacognitive awareness and apply evidence-based learning strategies after completing the summer pre-matriculation academic success course, Rx for Success.
 The research explores how students describe their study habits, conceptualize learning science, manage time, and adapt strategies throughout the pre-clerkship curriculum.